Armed with basic knowledge of HTML and CSS, you can add fonts to your TypePad blog in a few minutes.

 You can add more fonts to your kit at any time by clicking “Use Fonts”, selecting the Web tab, and choosing the kit name from the “add to existing kit” menu.

-Next, launch your Kit Editor to assign selectors to each font.
+Next, assign selectors to each font.
 Selectors are used to declare which elements of your blog each font applies to.
 (Here’s where you’ll need to know some basic HTML and CSS.)

 Once you’ve determined the selectors you want, add them to your kit and click publish.